altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "If it could be cured with medicine, that would be great."<br/>

 The lady doctor made a gesture, and Evrard entered the room.
-The burly bald man made the room feel smaller with his presence.
+The burly bald man made the room feel smaller with his presence.<br/>

 "Wahaha!
 How pitiful to be tired out!
 You lack spirit!
 Spirit!"<br/>

-He made a swinging motion in the room.
+He made a swinging motion in the room.<br/>

-The lady doctor blinked.
+The lady doctor blinked.<br/>

 "I leave the rest to you, Sir Knight commander."<br/>